Atacama Large Millimeter Array: Construction

 The complex was built primarily by European, U.S., Japanese, and Canadian companies and universities.
 Three prototype antennae have undergone evaluation at the Very Large Array since 2002.

 General Dynamics C4 Systems and its SATCOM Technologies division was contracted by Associated Universities, Inc. to provide twenty-five of the 12 m antennae, while European manufacturer Thales Alenia Space provided the other twenty-five principal antennae (in the largest-ever European industrial contract in ground-based astronomy).
 Japan's Mitsubishi Electric was contracted to assemble NAOJ's 16 antennae.
 The antennae were delivered to the site from December 2008 to September 2013.

+More pads were constructed than were antennae, allowing antennae to be re-positioned and thus changing the array's size.
+These pads are the triangles visible in some images of the site.